HenryXi/spring-boot/spring-boot-resources/etc/spring boot get resource file.md

 # Spring Boot get resource file example
-I have write the blog [Read values from properties file in Spring](http://www.henryxi.com/read-values-from-properties-file-in-spring) to show how to get values from properties file.
+I have written the blog [Read values from properties file in Spring](http://www.henryxi.com/read-values-from-properties-file-in-spring) to show how to get values from properties file.
 In this blog I will show you how to get resource file (not only properties file) in Spring.
 As using maven build the project all resource file are put in resources folder.